 Fibroids, also called leiomyomas, are noncancerous tumors that grow in the womb.
-It is common for women to have fibroids, but in severe cases, they can affect pregnancy or fertility.
+Fibroids do not always cause symptoms, but in severe cases they can affect pregnancy or fertility.

 In those who are symptomatic, the main indication of fibroids is abnormal bleeding in the form of heavy or extended menstrual bleeding.